Split Second (game show): Main game

 For example, if two players gave a correct answer in round one of the ABC version, each player received $10.

-During the latter half of the ABC version, the first person to be the only contestant to respond correctly to a question during the first two rounds also won a bonus prize, his or hers to keep regardless of the game's outcome.
+During the latter half of the ABC version, the first person to be the only contestant to respond correctly to a question during the first two rounds also won a bonus prize, theirs to keep regardless of the game's outcome.

 Countdown Round

 The Countdown Round serves as the final round and determines the winner.
 No money is awarded for correct answers in this round.
 Instead, a correct answer enables a player to keep control of the question and answer any parts that are still available.
 An incorrect answer passes control to the next player who has buzzed in.

 Each player is required to give a set number of answers in order to win the game.
 The leader entering the Countdown Round has the lowest number, with the second-place player needing one more answer than the leader and the third-place player two.
 In the event of a tie, the tied players have to give the same number of answers.
 In the original series, the leader needed three answers to win (which could be accomplished in one question), the second-place player four, and the third place-player five.
 These numbers all increased by one when the syndicated series debuted, with four being the lowest number and six the highest.

 On the GSN version, the leader needs four answers to win, the second-place player six, and the third-place player eight.
 In the event of a tie for first place, the tied players have to give five answers, whereas a tie for second place requires six.

 The first player to count down to zero wins the game regardless of their total score and moves on to the bonus round.
 In previous versions, all three players kept their accumulated money.
 The champion wins $1,000 on the GSN version.